AngryLuke/hashi-cicd/README.md

 }
 ```

-Configure Vault with the required secrets and Kubernetes auth:
+Configure Vault and Jenkins with the required secrets and Kubernetes auth:
 ```bash
 make configure TFEORG=<your_TFC_organization> TFEUSER=<your_TFC_user> SECRETSFILE=<your_preferred_path>/<your_secrets_file>.json
 ```